sahilgharte/React_Practice_002/README.md

 - [x] **Phase 2: Low-Level Design (LLD):** Breaking down the UI into a **Component Hierarchy**.
 - [x] **Phase 3: Code Structure:** Finalized the main layout (App Shell) which holds the application together.
 - [x] **Component Decomposition:** Split the "Monolith" into small, reusable parts.
+### 🚀 Progress
+- **Shifted to React:** Officially moved the development process to the React framework.
+- **UI Refresh:** Implemented initial UI changes and container structures using JSX.

+### 🧠 Key Learnings: Styling
+- **Inline Styling Mechanism:** - Learned that in React, the `style` attribute accepts a **JavaScript Object** instead of a CSS string.
+  - *Example:* Defined styles as variables in the script (e.g., `const containerStyle = { color: 'blue' }`) and assigned them to the `div`.

+- **⚠️ Best Practice Alert:** - While inline styling works for quick logic, I learned it is generally **not the preferred way** to write CSS in production.
+  - *Drawbacks:* It clutters the component code, causes performance issues on large renders, and lacks support for essential CSS features like Media Queries and Pseudo-classes (`:hover`, `:focus`).

+### 🔜 Next Steps
+- Explore better styling alternatives (CSS Modules or Tailwind) to fix the inline styling drawbacks.

 <details>
 <summary><b>📐 Click to see the Component Architecture</b></summary>